lukereative/silverstripe-podcast/README.md

 Mediaelement.js was the best solution I could find for supporting single video/audio files over multiple browsers, but feel free to edit the module to use your own solution.

 ## Contact
-Feel free to email me at <luke@lukeedwards.co.nz> with any suggestions, comments or to say thanks.
+Feel free to email me at <luke@silverstripe.com> with any suggestions, comments or to say thanks.
 Log any issues on the [GitHub repository](https://github.com/lukereative/silverstripe-podcast) or feel free to issue a pull request with a fix.